stepankuzmin/stepankuzmin.com/content/blog/how-to-be-a-star-engineer/index.md

 ---
 title: How to be a STAR engineer
 date: '2018-12-31'
+description: A summary of "How to be a STAR engineer" research
 ---

 This is a summary of "[How to be a STAR engineer](https://vlsicad.ucsd.edu/Research/Advice/star_engineer.pdf)" by Robert E. Kelley.
 It’s a roundup of the research committed at Xerox PARC **more than 30 years ago** with the goal to figure out what really makes software engineers **effective** and **top-performing**.